maoiscat/mpv-osc-modern/README.md

 To you guys who is confused about the play/pause button display, and want it be swapped, go to line 1212 in the lua file , seeing something like "mp.get_property('pause') == 'yes'", and change yes to no.

+It's my personal favor, rather than a bug.